pyg-team/pytorch_geometric/CONTRIBUTING.md

 2. You want to fix a bug:
    - Feel free to send a Pull Request (PR) any time you encounter a bug.
 Please provide a clear and concise description of what the bug was.
 If you are unsure about if this is a bug at all or how to fix, post about it in an issue.

-Once you finish implementing a feature or bug-fix, please send a PR to https://github.com/pyg-team/pytorch\_geometric.
+Once you finish implementing a feature or bug-fix, please send a PR to https://github.com/pyg-team/pytorch_geometric.
-Your PR will be merged after 1 or more rounds of reveiws by the [pyg-team](https://github.com/pyg-team).
+Your PR will be merged after one or more rounds of reviews by the [pyg-team](https://github.com/pyg-team).
-If your PR isn't merged in anytime soon (*e.g.,* due to its large size, complexity or unavailability of reviewers), try moving your contribution to the [`torch_geometric.contrib`](https://pytorch-geometric.readthedocs.io/en/latest/modules/contrib.html) package.
+If your PR isn't merged anytime soon (*e.g.,* due to its large size, complexity or unavailability of reviewers), try moving your contribution to the [`torch_geometric.contrib`](https://pytorch-geometric.readthedocs.io/en/latest/modules/contrib.html) package.
 [`torch_geometric.contrib`](https://pytorch-geometric.readthedocs.io/en/latest/modules/contrib.html) has less rigourous review requirements and might lead to your PR getting merged faster.

 ## Developing PyG